Working paper

 In order to properly build a measure of expected inflation dispersion among euro area countries, one needs to take a probabilistic forecasting approach by considering not only cross-country differences in point forecasts of inflation, but also cross-country differences in density forecasts since they bring additional information, namely differentials in uncertainty and tail risks.
 This is what we intend to do in this paper.
 More specifically, our dispersion measure reflects the dissimilarity, i.e., the distance, between the full predictive inflation distributions of euro area member countries.
 Therefore, it captures how "far'' apart inflation levels are expected to be between euro area members for a given horizon.

-We provide evidence that the risk of inflation differentials shows a strong countercyclical pattern, which has tendency to rapidly increase during economic downturns (Figure 1).
+We provide evidence that the risk of inflation differentials shows a strong countercyclical pattern, which has tendency to rapidly increase during economic downturns (see Figure).
 Our counterfactual analyses show that the rising risk of dispersion appears to be mainly associated with a deterioration in financial conditions.
 By contrast, a robust anchoring of inflation expectations tends to mitigate this risk.
 Finally, we demonstrate that our measure has predictive power for future euro area inflation realizations as well as for variations in the monetary authority's interest rate.

 Keywords: Inflation Dispersion, Kullback-Leibler, Euro area, Quantile Regression, Phillips Curve